In order to ensure that industry remains competitive, CAPP continuously anticipates and responds to government

 In 2014, Canadian Prime Minister Stephen Harper made a commitment to Revenue Transparency Reporting at the annual G-8 conference.
 The Extractive Sector Transparency Measures Act received royal assent in December 2014, with most reporting entities filing their first report in 2016.

 Under the legislation Canadian extractive companies are required to publicly report annual payments over $100,000 made to all levels of government, both international and domestic.
-In 2017, companies will be required to report on payments to Indigenous entities for the first time.
+In 2017, companies became required to report on payments to Indigenous entities for the first time.
 We continue to work with Natural Resources Canada federal government toward developing a framework that achieves its revenue transparency objectives while recognizing the realities of the upstream oil and natural gas sector and minimizing administrative burden for extractive companies and the government.

-As part of its 2015 federal government budget submission and advocacy efforts, CAPP recommended that the federal government change the tax treatment for LNG liquefaction facilities from Class 47 (8 per cent declining balance) to Class 43 (30 per cent declining balance) tax depreciation rate.
+As part of its 2015 federal government budget submission and advocacy efforts, CAPP recommended that the federal government change the tax treatment for LNG liquefaction facilities from Class 47 (eight per cent declining balance) to Class 43 (30 per cent declining balance) tax depreciation rate.
 This position was taken in order to help address inherent Canadian competitive disadvantages relative to competitors such as the United States and Australia

 In 2015, the federal government announced changes to the tax treatment of LNG facilities.
 For capital assets acquired after February 19, 2015 and before 2025, equipment and structures used for natural gas liquefaction will be eligible for an accelerated capital cost allowance (CCA) rate of up to 30 per cent (up from eight per cent).
 Non-residential buildings at LNG facilities will be eligible for a CCA rate up to 10 per cent (up from six per cent).
 The lifetime taxes paid by LNG projects will remain the same regardless of the depreciation policy applied, while the federal government estimates that this change will reduce federal corporate income tax revenues by less than $50 million between 2015-16 and 2019-20.